Metro-Records/la-metro-councilmatic/README.md

     sudo docker exec ${SOLR_CONTAINER} solr-create -c ${SOLR_CORE} -d /la-metro-councilmatic_configs
     ```

+    Note that we remove and recreate the core, rather than the blunt force
+    option of removing the Docker volume containg the Solr data, because the
+    staging and production Solr containers use the same volume, so removing it
+    would wipe out both indexes at once.

-4. Switch to the `datamade` user.
+5. Switch to the `datamade` user.
     ```bash
     sudo su - datamade
     ```

-5. Rebuild the index:
+6. Rebuild the index:
     ```bash
     # Staging and production virtual environments are named after the corresponding project directory
     source ~/.virtualenvs/${PROJECT_DIRECTORY}/bin/activate